anon-blue/anon.blue/README.txt

                      uguckfussstuutf       szhangzajjjbnjsidkawiioyhauik20377

-                                                            elcome to ugandawelc
+                      sjwwwwdwieoi9wew1829jiiwjdw98jxmsk2o19ixniwcinckiwiwnxklsw
+ioixsmklxmskdjjjdewujfjafuejieodmksladjoedmowxmsciedwwioowwwwwwwwwwwwwwwwwwwwwww
-ome to uganmn,jblkjh to ugandawelcome to ugandawelcome to ugandawelcome to ugand awelcome to ugand         to ugandawelcome to ugandawelcome to ugandawelcome to ugandawelcome to ugandawelcome to ugandawelcome to ugandawelcome to ugandawelcom e to ugandawelcome to ugandahdfgfdggfdggggggggggggggggggggggd[[[[[[[[[[[[[[[[[[[ [[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[
+wwwwwwwwwwwwwwwww         to ugandawelcome to ugandawelcome to ugandawelcome to ugandawelcome to ugandawelcome to ugandawelcome to ugandawelcome to ugandawelcom e to ugandawelcome to ugandahdfgfdggfdggggggggggggggggggggggd[[[[[[[[[[[[[[[[[[[ [[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[[